escowles/recipes/_posts/2021-05-16-cinnamon-rolls.md

 1 tsp. salt
 1 tsp. cinnamon
 1/2 tsp. nutmeg
-10g (1 tsp.) dry yeast
+7g (2 tsp.) dry yeast
 2 large eggs

 * heat milk and butter until melted
+* add dry ingredients to stand mixer bowl and pour in milk mixture
-* add to mixer with remaining ingredients and mix until the dough is smooth and elastic (about 7 minutes).
+* add eggs while mixing, and mix 7 minutes, until the dough is smooth and elastic
 * cover and let rise until the dough has doubled, about 1 hour

 **filling:**